CS133-DataVisualization/term-project-snowy-plovers/dashboard/README.md

   Does not require Python or the dataset to view.

 - Interactive_Geomap.ipynb
   Jupyter Notebook used to generate the geomap.
-Requires the cleaned dataset ( in the data foldeer of our project).
+Requires the cleaned dataset ( in the data folder of our project).

 ## Dataset Requirement (for running the notebook)

-To run the notebook and regenerate the map, ensure the following file is available:
+To run the notebook and regenerate the map, download the following csv:

 data/cleaned_plover_dataset.csv